-Fees collected from licences, wayside permits and aggregate permits will be distributed approximately as follows:

-3% to the Aggregate Resources Trust for rehabilitation and research

-61% to the local municipality in which the site is located

-15% to the upper tier municipality in which the site is located
+- Fees collected from licences, wayside permits and aggregate permits will Aggregate resources charges collected on behalf of the Minister are recorded upon receipt of a tonnage report from Licensees and Permittees.
+Aggregate resources charges are based on the tonnage produced in 3% to the Aggregate Resources Trust for rehabilitation and research the preceding period by the Licensees and Permittees as reported 61% to the local municipality in which the site is located by the Licensees and Permittees.
+Based on the reported tonnage, if 15% to the upper tier municipality in which the site is located the calculated aggregate resources charges are zero or less than the minimum annual fee, minimum annual fee is charged and recognized.
 21% to the Crown (minimum)